1. What is Windows (Live) Mail?

 Open Windows Live Mail, select Go menu, then Contacts (or Ctrl+Shift+C), then select File, Import, Windows Address book (.WAB) (it also supports importing CSV, Outlook and vCard formats), and click Import.

-If using Windows Vista, backup the contents of C:\Users\username\Contacts and restore it to the same location on Windows 7.
+On the old machine, backup the contents of C:\Users\username\Contacts and restore it to the same location on Windows 7.
 These contacts can also be exported to CSV or vCard format which is importable on other Mail programs or other platforms.

 7. I get attachments with my mail but I cannot access them?